ZerotoHeroDaimaiKub/EngSpeakingTest/README.md

 ### Picture 1 ![385531659_2323849267976968_5787314160834688799_n](https://github.com/ZerotoHeroDaimaiKub/EngSpeakingTest/assets/54489997/42a80198-4be4-404f-9118-54eb26c047df)

 Person 1 (P1): Today was a wonderful day.
-While walking around the crowded city, I had the good fortune to come across an extremely talented street musician.
-He was a master at the guitar, and it was amazing how exactly and passionately he played the chords.
-I stood there, amazed at his performance, feeling as though I were at a city concert.
+While walking around the crowded city, I had the good fortune to come across talented street musician.
+He was a master at the guitar, and it was amazing how passionately he played the chords.
+I stood there, amazed at his performance.

 His fingers played the strings with skill, producing melodies that had a profound impact on my soul.
 It was obvious that he had spent many hours perfecting his skill.